 Since we are going for a crispier cookie, omitting the eggs helps achieve this result.
 Instead of eggs, milk is used to help bind the cookie dough.
 And it works perfectly here!

-If you like the crinkle top look of these cookies, I recommend baking up some soft brown sugar cookies.
-They are equally delicious, just a fun, different flavor.
+If you like the crinkle-top look of these cookies, I recommend baking up some soft brown sugar cookies or chocolate sugar cookies.
+They are equally delicious, just fun, different flavors.

 Ingredients Needed to Make This Recipe

 To make this recipe, you'll need the following ingredients:

 - All-Purpose Flour

 - Salt - I like to use kosher salt, but you can use whatever you have.
 Adjust amount according to your preferences